Main content

 As a member of Greenbelt’s Development and Engagement team, Sharon assists in meeting Greenbelt’s strategic marketing objectives by creating and managing ongoing graphic design across all departments.

-She works closely with colleagues, constituents, and vendors to create newsletters, land campaigns, guidebooks, event promotions, kiosks and signage to enhance awareness of and constituency for Greenbelt’s land conservation.
+She works closely with colleagues, constituents, and vendors to create newsletters, land campaigns, guidebooks, event promotions, kiosks, and signage to enhance awareness of, and support for, Greenbelt’s land conservation efforts.

 In 2012, working as a consultant, she spearheaded Greenbelt’s rebranding effort and was subsequently invited to join the staff as Design Manager.

-Prior to joining Greenbelt, Sharon worked for the design firm Fitch/Richardson Smith in Ohio, Boston and London, settling with her husband and children in the North Shore to be near Boston, open countryside and the ocean.
+Prior to joining Greenbelt, Sharon worked for the design firm Fitch/Richardson Smith in Ohio, Boston, and London, before settling with her husband and children on the North Shore to be near Boston, open countryside, and the ocean.

 David Rimmer

-An avid outdoorsman, Dave is a licensed US Coast Guard captain who guides fishermen on the coastal waters of Essex County in his personal time.
-He is also a member of numerous local, state and national conservation groups.
+An avid outdoorsman, Dave is a licensed U.S. Coast Guard captain who guides fishermen in the coastal waters of Essex County.
+He is also an active member of numerous local, state, and national conservation organizations.

 Jane Rumrill